 Preparing the Ribeye Steak for Grilling

-Grilling a delicious ribeye steak on your gas grill requires proper preparation for great results.
-A few simple steps can greatly improve the flavor and texture of your steak.
+Grilling a delicious ribeye steak on your gas grill starts with proper preparation to ensure great results.
+Following a few simple but essential steps can significantly enhance the flavor and texture of your steak, making every bite a memorable experience.

 Start by letting your ribeye steak warm up to room temperature before grilling.
 This makes the meat cook more evenly, leading to a juicier and tender steak.
 Take the steak out of the fridge 30 minutes to an hour before grilling.